Please tell us your story! How did you get to where you are today?

 What is your go-to Karaoke song?

-Bon Jovi’s ‘It’s My Life’, and ‘Betty Davis Eyes’.
-I don’t really like Karaoke tbh, but my late friend Guyleen would write my name down at the pub and shame me out sing with her.
-Ironically, I caught swine flu at Guyleens karaoke birthday party, and I have two songs in my repertoire.
+Bon Jovi’s ‘It’s My Life’ and Kim Carnes’ ‘Bette Davis Eyes’.
+I don’t really love karaoke TBH, but my late friend Guyleen would write my name down with those songs for a laugh at the pub.
+Ironically, I caught swine flu at Guyleen’s karaoke birthday party, and now have two songs in my karaoke repertoire.